enthought/traitsui/docs/source/traitsui_user_manual/advanced_view.rst

 ..
 [10] If the script were designed to run within an existing GUI, it would make sense to replace the last line with ``comp_view.ui(context={'h1': house1, 'h2': house2})``, since neither object particularly dominates the view.
-However, the examples in this Guide are designed to be fully executable from the Python command line, which is why configure_traits() was used instead.
+However, the examples in this Manual are designed to be fully executable from the Python command line, which is why configure_traits() was used instead.